 Exterior view of the building.
-Still using the curvilinear lines in the design.
+Still using the curvilinear lines in th

 www.archiplanet.org